Julian-Nash/respond/README.md

 ![Python package](https://github.com/Julian-Nash/respond/workflows/Python%20package/badge.svg?branch=master)

-`respond` is a small, lightweight wrapper around Flask's `make_response` and `jsonify`, providing a fast and convenient way to return JSON data with the right HTTP status code.
+`respond` is a small, lightweight wrapper around Flask's `make_response` and `jsonify`, providing a fast and convenient way to return JSON, XML or plaintext data with the right HTTP status code and headers.

-`respond` utilizes the RFC HTTP status code descriptions as methods, you simply call a static method such as `ok`, `not_found` or `internal_server_error` and optionally pass in the data you wish to return as JSON.
+`respond` utilizes the RFC HTTP status code descriptions as methods, you simply call a static method such as `ok`, `not_found` or `internal_server_error` against the data type you with to return, optionally passing in a dictionary of headers to set on the response.

 🐍 Python v3.6 +